Forming an LLC in Montana

 - If any of the members consent to be personally liable for business debt, a list of those members and their written consent

 - Any other matters you and your LLC members choose to address

-Although it's not required by law, you should create an LLC operating agreement to organize your company's operations.
+Although not required by law, you should create an LLC operating agreement to organize your company's operations.
 An operating agreement is similar to corporate bylaws.
 You use it to form an internal contract among LLC members on critical organizational issues.
 You do not file this document with the state.
-In your operating agreement, you can address:
+In your Montana LLC operating agreement, you can address the following: